Both long and short intervals are common elements of most cycling training plans.

 How did they train?

-The cyclists were allocated to either the short or long interval group.
-For 10 weeks the groups trained two weekly high-intensity interval sessions, interspersed with low-intensity training.
+The cyclists were allocated to two groups undertaking either long or short intervals.
+For 10 weeks, the groups trained two weekly high-intensity interval sessions, interspersed with low-intensity training.

 The LI groups performed a traditional 4 x 5 minute interval with 2.5 minute recovery periods between each interval.
 The SI group performed 30 second intervals separated by 15 second recovery periods.
 A total of 13 cycles of 30/15 (work/recovery) periods were completed before a 3 min recovery period took place.
 This 9.5 minute session was completed for a total of 3 times (for a total of 39 thirty second intervals).